shubhammalankar/Implementation-of-LeNet-5-in-MINIST-using-Pytorch/README.md

 Implemented in python 3<br>
 Starting point of the assignment is main.py<br>
 Data folder consist all the data of MNIST dataset<br>
-Lenet5Impl.py contains the LeNet5 implementation.<br>
+Lenet5Impl.py contains the LeNet5 implementation<br>
-Figure_1.py contains the output generated from the code which helps to predict the image by classification.<br>
+Figure_1.py contains the output generated from the code which helps to predict the image by classification<br>